cardiff-babylab/face-recognition-toolbox/README.md

 # TinyExplorer Face Recognition Toolbox

+> ⚠️ **BETA STATUS** ⚠️
+>
+> This software is currently in beta testing.
+Features and functionality may change as development continues.
+> **Coming Soon:** macOS version release planned for the near future.
+Currently available for Windows only.

 ## Overview

 The TinyExplorer Face Recognition Toolbox is a user-friendly graphical interface designed specifically for developmental psychologists working with infants and young children.
 This toolbox integrates state-of-the-art open-source face recognition algorithms into an easy-to-use software package, streamlining the process of analyzing facial data in developmental research.